JessicaPerez1/Budget-Tracker/README.md

 ## Installation

-- After cloning the repo to your local computer, open it in your code editor.
+- After cloning the repo to your computer, open it in your code editor.
 Make sure to `npm install` - the main dependencies used are `express` and `mongoose`, for working with database and displaying HTML pages.
 - Run `mongo` in your terminal, you can create a database with `use databasename`.
 You can connect to `Robo 3t` for running your app locally in your browser, and the data will be saved to your `Robo 3t` collection.
 - Otherwise you can click the deployed app link and start tracking your budget!